jianliu10/jianliu.github.io/_posts/2018-09-01-app-security-note-2018.md

 **Algorithm:**
 RSA256, which use publicKey/privateKey
-HMAC256, which use a secret
+HMAC256, which use hashing with a secret
 HS256, which use a secret.
 HS256 is simply an HMAC + SHA256 algorithm with Base64 encoding

-## Spring Security authentication and Urls authorization ##
+## Spring Security authentication and Urls authorization

+- Session Based Authentication (cookie SESSIONID, session stored in server memory, RDBMS, or distributed cache)
+- Token Based Authentication (JWT)

 @Configuration @EnableWebSecurity
 see WebSecurityConfigurer, WebSecurityConfigurerAdapter

-aven dependency: spring-boot-starter-security
+maven dependency: spring-boot-starter-security

 auto rediect from http->https or from https->http depending on the dest Uri requires secure channel or not.

 **Legacy xml config **